Bulletproof Compliance Docs for Field Teams

 Use location data to lock down proof of presence

-OnRoute's GPS tracking and geofenced check-ins create a location-based record that's tied to the stop itself.
-That matters because it removes ambiguity.
-Managers can see where the rep checked in, whether the route matched the assignment, and whether a stop was missed or completed outside the expected workflow.
+GPS tracking and geofenced check‑ins create a location‑based record tied to the stop.
+That removes ambiguity and lets managers see whether the route matched the assignment and whether a stop was missed or completed outside the expected workflow.

-- Assigned stops are tracked: Reps aren't improvising their own record of movement.
+- Assigned stops are tracked: reps aren’t improvising their own record

-- Exceptions stand out fast: Route deviations and missed activity don't hide in vague notes.
+- Exceptions stand out fast: deviations and missed activity don’t hide in vague notes

 Turn proof of work into a required workflow

-- Standardize visit types: Build different checklists for prospecting, account service, installation review, merchandising, or issue resolution.
+- Standardize visit types: prospecting, service, installation, merchandising, issue resolution

-- Require visual confirmation: Make photo capture mandatory where visual proof matters.
+- Require visual confirmation: make photo capture mandatory where evidence matters

-- Use field notes for exceptions only: Don't let free-text notes carry the whole record.
+- Use field notes for exceptions only: avoid turning free text into the whole record

-That's how you enforce discipline without slowing the team to a crawl.
+That’s how you enforce discipline without slowing the team.
+3

 Capture proof of agreement before the rep leaves